 You can also set an individual Scoring mode, if one player is playing stroke play in a stableford-competition without altering the settings in the handicap limitations.

 Comments can also be printed in an individual start list layout by using the field <TINFO>.

 Before you start sorting your start list, it might be important to check all the guest's handicaps, e.g., if you need a sorting according to handicaps.
 This also prevents the printing of “Home club unknown” on the start list.

 You can launch this check in the general settings of the tournament by clicking on Internet:

-You will find the button Check all players in Intranet:
+You will find the button Check players and course in Intranet:

 |The result looks like this: A yellow highlighted row shows that the players was found and the handicap has changed.
 A green row indicates that there are no changes.|

 |If no home club was entered in the player's details the row is white and the information will be „Foreign country“. „WRONG ANSWER“ in a red highlighted row indicates that the player could not be found with the given home club.|